TomasHubelbauer/lyrics/README.md

 The logic seems quite simple so I could be able to hit Spotify directly and not have to risk the service going down.

-### Fix macOS compositing issue where the window lingers imprinted into another

-When a lyric is displayed and I switch windows, the old window has the lyrics imprinted to it and the new window will have another lyrics imprinted to it once I switch windows again.

-This seems to be an issue with macOS compositing and I think the best way to fix it will be to briefly hide and show the window each time the line changes.

-Another option will be to measure the text and dynamically change the window dimensions to make sure it forces the compositor to recompose.

-I think the root cause here is definitely the transparent background.

 ### Give the text vertical gradient from white to whitesmoke once supported

 Currently text with gradient is too hacky and would dirty up the code: